lam-2013/SWorD/README.md

 - if it is possible to save such a user into the database, go to the user profile page
 - otherwise, go back to the sign up form

+6) Update the sign up form to show error messages (if any)

+- add a _error_messages.html.erb partial (in views/shared) to store the code for showing error messages of a generic form
+- update the stylesheet